PM-Notes/How-To-Github/README.md

 ------------|---------------------------------------------
-repository| A folder for files relating to a particular project. clone| Download a copy of a repository from GitHub to your local computer. commit| Save changes to files into a staging before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. pull | Pull requests tell others about changes to be pushed to a branch. branch | Used to isolate development work without affecting other branches in the repository. merge | Merge a sub branch into the master branch
+repository| A folder for files relating to a particular project. clone| Download a copy of a repository from GitHub to your local computer. commit| Save changes to files into the staging area before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. pull | Pull requests tell others about changes to be pushed to a branch. branch | Used to isolate development work without affecting other branches in the repository. merge | Merge a sub branch into the master branch, or other branches.

 ## Armed with Info